Michael Barrett (American football): Carolina Panthers

 Barrett was selected in the seventh round, 240th overall, by the Carolina Panthers in the 2024 NFL draft.

 Seattle Seahawks

 On August 22, 2024, the Panthers traded Barrett to the Seattle Seahawks in exchange for cornerback Mike Jackson.
 He was waived on August 27, and re-signed to the practice squad.
 He was released on September 10.

 Cleveland Browns

 On September 12, 2024, Barrett was signed to the Cleveland Browns practice squad.
 He was released on October 8.

 Green Bay Packers

 On November 30, 2024, the Green Bay Packers signed Barrett to the practice squad.
-He was elevated for Week 18 on January 5, 2025.
+He was elevated for the team's Week 18 matchup against the Chicago Bears on January 5, 2025.

 Las Vegas Raiders

 On May 21, 2025, Barrett signed with the Las Vegas Raiders.
 He was waived on August 25.

 Birmingham Stallions

 On October 3, 2025, Barrett signed with the Birmingham Stallions of the United Football League (UFL).

+St. Louis Battlehawks

+On January 27, 2026, Barrett signed with the St. Louis Battlehawks.

+Baltimore Ravens

+On August 26, 2026, Barrett signed with the Baltimore Ravens.
+On August 30, Barrett was waived.